[Direct] Direct

 Also, at some point a second Direct box was made.
 Vangelis had 2 fully functional setups in his Paris Epsilon Laboratory and for concerts, both machines could work in tandem.
 I believe both had their own transposer module too.

 Fast forward to 2007 where Vangelis wanted to resurrect Direct for the Blade Runner Trilogy.
 The batteries at that point had long died and one of the machines had some other problems as well.
-They were shipped to Bill Marshall in the UK for repair.
-He managed to repair the secondary machine.
-The first machine was at that point unfixable.
-The ram was empty and although the source code still existed, it was impossible to find the correct compiler and equipment such as an In-Circuit Emulator to load the binaries onto the card and into the machine.
-There were some other issues as well.
+They were shipped to the UK for repair.
+It was at that point only possible repair the secondary machine.
+The first machine was at that point unfix-able.
+The ram was empty and although the source code still existed, it was impossible to find the correct compiler and equipment such as an In-Circuit Emulator to load the binaries onto the memory card and into the machine.
+There were some other hardware issues as well.

 The fixed machine was sent to Vangelis and the broken machine was set aside and written off.
-Vangelis didn’t want it back.
+Vangelis didn’t want it back and it was destined for the scrap heap…..
 It ended up in storage where it suffered some moisture damage.
 The plan at some point was to remove the mainboard, hang it on the wall as a relic from the past and discard the rest.

-The operating system that is still available is version 1.5 (and some earlier versions even) but the development of the software took quite a turn on the versions after that (with probably 2.0x being the latest).
+The operating system that is was retained is an early development version 1.5 (and some earlier versions even) but the development of the software took quite a turn and nearly complete revision on the versions after that (with probably 2.0x being the latest).
 It’s unlikely these versions will ever turn up again.

-I consider these machines important pieces in Vangelis history as they were quite instrumental in setting his method later on when better technology became available to him, so when I had the opportunity to obtain the broken machine, I jumped on it like a rabid dog on steroids.
+I consider these machines important pieces in Vangelis history as they were quite instrumental in setting his direct methodology, so when I had the opportunity to obtain the broken machine, I jumped on it like a rabid dog on steroids.

 As a friend put it: ” It’s like finding van Gogh’s paintbrushes”.
 They were also an integral part of a very prolific period in Vangelis’ career.